masasakano/range_extd/.github/README.md

     (..5).begin   # => nil

 The first (and second) examples use a beginless Range, where the begin value is **undefined**.
-Then, String class **interpretes** the "begin value" as 0.
+Then, String class **interprets** the "begin value" as 0.
 By contrast, the third example raises an Exception; it is understandable because the begin value is defined but infinitely negative.
 Indeed, a negative value for the index for a String has a special meaning as demonstrated in the 4th to 6th examples.

-The last five examples are interesting. {Range#begin} simply returns the first element.
-When no argument is given to {Range#first}; +(Float::INFINITY..5)+ satisfies the condition, whereas a beginless {Range} does not and hence raises `RangeError`.
-By contrast, When an argument `n` is given to {Range#first}, an Array of `n` elements should be returned.
+The last five examples are interesting. +Range#begin+ simply returns the begin-boundary value always. +Range#first+ returns the first "element" when no argument is given; +(Float::INFINITY..5)+ has the first element and so it is returned.
+A beginless {Range} is a different story; it does not have a defined first element and hence +Range#first+ raises `RangeError`.
+By contrast, When an argument `n` is given to +Range#first+, an Array of `n` elements should be returned.
 Since counting from any Float is undefined, the Range from the negative infinity raises `TypeError`.
 It makes sense?

 By the way, I note that +(5..8.6).last(2)+ is valid and returns +[7, 8]+ and +(2.2..8.6).size+ is also valid, to add confusion.